MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- Towards Understanding Grokking: An Effective Theory of Representation Learning. [[paper]](https://arxiv.org/abs/2205.10343)
+  - Ziming Liu, Ouail Kitouni, Niklas Nolte, Eric J. Michaud, Max Tegmark, Mike Williams.
+  - Key Word: Grokking; Physics of Learning; Deep Double Descent.
+  - Digest: We aim to understand grokking, a phenomenon where models generalize long after overfitting their training set.
+We present both a microscopic analysis anchored by an effective theory and a macroscopic analysis of phase diagrams describing learning performance across hyperparameters.
+We find that generalization originates from structured representations whose training dynamics and dependence on training set size can be predicted by our effective theory in a toy setting.
+We observe empirically the presence of four learning phases: comprehension, grokking, memorization, and confusion.

 - Resonance in Weight Space: Covariate Shift Can Drive Divergence of SGD with Momentum. [[paper]](https://arxiv.org/abs/2203.11992)
   - Kirby Banman, Liam Peet-Pare, Nidhi Hegde, Alona Fyshe, Martha White. *ICLR 2022*
   - Key Word: Stochastic Gradient Descent; Covariate Shift.